 After tooth loss, the missing roots are no longer in place to stimulate the jaw bone.
 For this reason, the underlying bone begins to deteriorate, or resorb.
-In addition, bone loss can occur when periodontal disease goes untreated.
+In addition, bone loss can occur when the periodontal disease goes untreated.
 As a result of significant bone and tooth loss, the facial structure will cave in or sag.
 This makes people with missing teeth appear older.
 Furthermore, the missing bone makes it difficult to replace the teeth.
 It is a good thing that advanced dental technology has brought us bone grafts.
-Modern grafting techniques build up the lost bone.
+Modern grafting techniques performed by the dentist near me can aid build up the lost bone.

 Bone grafting improves jawbone health and facial appearance.
 It does so by allowing for successful tooth replacement solutions and by providing the necessary facial structure support.